edizucar/edizucar.co.uk/README.md

-This repository is used to quickly spin up my (web server)[https://edizucar.co.uk].
+This repository is used to quickly spin up my [web server](https://edizucar.co.uk).
 It consists of:

 * Static site
 * Library (calibre)